luisdorr/luisdorr/README.md

 ## :nerd_face: About me
-I'm a 20-year-old Brazilian.
-I'm studying Computer Science at University of Vale do Rio dos Sinos(5th semester).
-I've been working as an Infra Analyst, as my first job in IT, although I've been trying to become a Developer, but without success. ;-;
+I'm a 22-year-old Brazilian.
+I am currently pursuing my studies in Computer Science at Universidade do Vale do Rio dos Sinos.

-I love programming and all forms of art.
-I'm addicted to acquiring new knowledge and skills, as well as studying and understanding everything that involves computing or technology.
+Recently, I have had the opportunity to work at Dell, where I participated in the IT Academy project.
+During this project, I underwent extensive training and worked as a Full Stack Software Developer.

-I'm currently working as an infrastructure analyst at Unirede Soluções em Ti, being my first IT job.
+Currently, I am part of a team focused on DevOps/SRE where I provide support for an entire line of products at Dell, acting as the Point of Contact (POC) for these product teams in Brazil.

 ## :seedling: Learning
 - Having my first contact with data science.